AminAbdisamad/django-app/README.md

 ## Installations

-After you make sure that Python and Django to see the list of availible commends type
+After you make sure that Python and Django installed, to check the list of availible commends type

 ```shell
 django-admin